pass-culture/pass-culture-app-native/doc/development/trackers.md

 - Forget to create the mock, you will not be able to test that your function is called
 - Not adding your event in the alphabetical order
-- Not using a callback to call log function
 - Look in the wrong debugging device, to avoid that, try to check other event when navigating on the app before
+- Not accepting the app to track your informations during your first opening